-Note that the terms Latinx/a/o and Hispanic are not always interchangeable.
+The terms Latinx/a/o and Hispanic are not always interchangeable.

-Latino or Latina generally refers to a person of Latin American origin and descent who can be of any background or language.
-The gendered application of -o and -a that follow the Latin prefix reflects the gender binary roots of the colonial Spanish language.
-The term Latinx is popularly used in the higher education context as a gender-inclusive way to acknowledge gender nonbinary people of Latin American descent and origin (Salinas, 2020).
+Latino or Latina generally refers to a person of Latin

+American origin and descent who can be of any background or language; the gendered suffixes -o and -a that follow the Latin prefix reflect the gender-binary roots of the colonial Spanish language.
+The term Latinx is popularly used in higher education scholarship as a gender-inclusive term for the identity in a way that acknowledges gender nonbinary people of Latin American descent and origin (Salinas, 2020).

 That said, Latinx is not widely accepted by all people of Latin American descent.
-For example, the term Latinx can be seen as linguistically exclusive for people of descent from Latin American countries that are not mostly Spanish- or English-speaking (Salinas, 2020).
-The Quechua language does not have the letter "x" in its alphabet, and Portuguese speakers can pronounce the "x" in multiple ways.
-Additionally, outside of the higher education context, the term Latinx can be interpreted as having connections to languages of Indigenous communities of lands in Mexico.
-The term Latin is an alternative way to communicate about intersectional identities and experiences of people of Latin American descent (Salinas, 2020).
+For example, the term can be seen as linguistically exclusive for people of descent from Latin American countries that are not mostly Spanish- or English-speaking (Salinas, 2020).
+The Quechua language does not have the letter X in its alphabet, and Portuguese speakers can pronounce the X in several ways.
+Additionally, outside of the higher education context, the term Latinx can be interpreted as having connections to languages of Indigenous communities of the lands in Mexico.

 The scholarly understanding of the term Hispanic is that it refers to people from primarily Spanish-speaking countries (Salinas, 2020).
-Both Hispanic and Latinx/a/o refer to ethnicity and not race.
-The term Hispanic can be problematic given the implied assumption that students who are Hispanic are all Spanish-speaking, when this is not always the case.
-Assumptions about whether a student may be Hispanic or Latinx/a/o should not be based on name, appearance, or whether that student speaks Spanish.
-Terms used by an institution should be clearly and consistently defined.
+Both Hispanic and Latinx/a/o refer to ethnicity, not race.
+Hispanic can be problematic given its implied assumption that those who are Hispanic are also Spanish-speaking, when this is not always the case.
+Assumptions about whether a student is Hispanic or Latinx/a/o should not be based on name, appearance, or whether that student speaks Spanish, and terms used by an institution should be clearly and consistently defined.